Try for free

 The platform is also highly customizable, although some users complain that you must have a certain level of tech-savviness to be able to create workflows that fit your needs.

-Monday.com was ranked #6 on our list of Scoro alternatives for 2022, but the platform’s recent feature improvements such as its improved Kanban view have made it deserving of a higher spot for 2023.
+Monday.com was also ranked on our list of Scoro alternatives for 2023, but the platform’s recent feature improvements have made it deserving of a higher spot for 2024.

 • Task planner